Bbbstin/CV_Assignment1/README.md

 This is the first assignment of DATA130051 Computer Vision.
 All of the files can be founded at https://drive.google.com/drive/folders/1ZDj4w2yfVuSh9TEgspvYqWmGX1onxCgs?usp=sharing or https://github.com/Bbbstin/CV_Assignment1.

+If you download file "params_bias" from Google Drive, just remove the ".zip", idk why the format has been changed when I upload it to the Google Drive.

 ## 1. Files

 ### 1.1 Functions